A Complete Guide to Indexed Universal Life Insurance

 According to a national study published in The American Journal of Medicine in 2009, more than 60 percent of all U.S. bankruptcies in 2007 were caused by medical bills and 78 percent of those individuals had health insurance.
 As we see more and more of these benefits included in life insurance policies we should see a reduction in these financial catastrophes.

 Permanent life insurance provides death benefit protection that can help you protect your loved ones in the future.
 Since we all know that life is uncertain, Indexed Universal life can also be designed with the flexibility to address these changing needs throughout your lifetime.
-Indexed universal Life insurance can be a twofold strategy as part of your financial plan:
+IUL insurance can be a twofold strategy as part of your financial plan:

 - Death benefit protection during working years.
 A solid financial plan often begins with life insurance.
 In the event of death, the proceeds are distributed to your beneficiaries generally income tax-free.